 A useful exercise can be to review current NED and trustee roles, such as those on the NEDonBoard website, to see what skills and experience boards are looking for.
 For example, some roles will stipulate NEDs with a digital background or HR expertise; for others it may be for non-execs who have been through a particular phase in business.
 This can help you refine what you have to offer, what roles might best suit you and where you may also need to consider further development.

-As well as an online NED and trustee jobs board, you can engage and establish connections with your fellow NED and board level professionals at NEDonBoard’s regular NED panel discussions and networking events, as well as develop your NED knowledge through our 1 day courses.
+As well as an online NED and trustee jobs board, you can engage and establish connections with your fellow NED and board level professionals at NEDonBoard’s regular NED panel discussions and networking events.